Connecticut Court Records

 Step 1.
 Meet the State Requirements

-To marry in Connecticut, you must meet the state's rules on eligibility.
+To marry in Connecticut, you must meet the state's eligibility rules.
 Under state laws, applicants may obtain marriage licenses as long as:

-• Are not marrying a direct relative (sibling, parent sibling, stepchild, grandparent, child, or stepparent)
+- Are not marrying a direct relative (sibling, parent, stepchild, grandparent, child, or stepparent)

 If you're under the supervision of a conservator, you'll need to obtain a license with the conservator's written consent.